IHE/ITI.PCF/input/pagecontent/volume-1.md

 ##### 1:53.4.2.4.1 Permit Clinical Treatment

-Permit for clinicians that have authorization for Treatment use, but does not authorize other access.
+Permits access by clinicians that have authorization for Treatment use, but does not authorize other access.
 This presumes that basic user access control can differentiate legitimate clinical users and legitimate clinical purpose.

 **Pre-conditions**: